 In addition, a number of elective courses of specialisation within different areas of engineering science are offered.
 Students may also apply to take elective courses at other institutions.

 This PhD is related to the engineering departments at the Faculty of Technology, Art and Design: Department of Computer Science, Department of Mechanical, Electronic and Chemical Engineering, and Department of Civil Engineering and Energy Technology — and to Simula Metropolitan Center for Digital Engineering (SimulaMet).

-For more information about this PhD programme, take a look at the programme description (student.oslomet.no).
+For more information about this PhD programme, take a look at the programme description for the PhD programme in Engineering Science (student.oslomet.no).